-We lease our operational offices and laboratory space, which consists of approximately 1,500 square meters, located in Zwijnaarde, Belgium.
+We lease our operational offices and laboratory space, which consists of approximately 2,900 square meters, located in Zwijnaarde, Belgium.
 The lease for this facility expires in 2026.
-We believe our current facility is sufficient to meet our needs for the foreseeable future.
-We also lease an office in Breda, the Netherlands.
+We also lease office space in Breda, the Netherlands, Boston, Massachusetts and Tokyo, Japan.